Booking Terms and Conditions (December 2021)

-(5) Changes and cancellation by you – please see Clause 6 and 7 for standard terms.
-Please note in the event of cancellation any outstanding balance on your honeymoon account will be paid back to you via bank transfer once all cancellation charges have been applied.
+(5) Changes and cancellation by you – please see Clause 4 and 5 for standard terms.
+Please note in the event of cancellation any remaining balance on your honeymoon account will be paid back to you via bank transfer once all cancellation charges have been applied.

 (6) Changes and cancellations by us – please refer to clause 6 above.